New York Harbor - Pre World War II

 The Harbor Ferry (left) and the The Ocean Ferry.

 The Harbor Ferry (left) and the The Ocean Ferry.
+The Business World, December 1907.
 GGA Image ID # 142e760d8e

 Freight Trains Afloat

 Freight Trains Afloat.
+The Business World, December 1907.
 GGA Image ID # 142e80dc99

-The figures given represent only foreign or custom-house business of the port.
-The railways handle far more freight in the waters around the city than the total of this foreign commerce, vast as it is.
-No less than seven thousand freight cars are daily floated over the harbor or the rivers around Manhattan Island.
-One railroad company alone, the New York, New Haven and Hartford, floats two thousand cars daily, carrying the hundred and fifty million pairs of shoes and other manufacturing products that Massachusetts contributes to the country, including a hundred million dollars in hardware and metal goods and three or four times that value in textiles.
+One railroad company alone, the New York, New Haven, and Hartford, floats two thousand cars daily, carrying the hundred and fifty million pairs of shoes and other manufacturing products that Massachusetts contributes to the country, including a hundred million dollars in hardware and metal goods and three or four times that value in textiles.

 Where the Tramp Steamers Dock on the East River

-Finally, there are nearly a million emigrants who come in every year at Ellis Island, keeping company, so to say, with half a million tourists who travel in the first and second cabins of the ocean greyhounds.
+Finally, there are nearly a million emigrants who come in every year at Ellis Island, keeping company, so to speak, with half a million tourists who travel in the first and second cabins of the ocean greyhounds.

 The Lusitania Passing Hoboken on her Maiden Voyage.

-The newest of these boats is equal in throwing capacity to about seven modern steam fire engines; combined, the entire fleet can throw seventy-five thousand gallons a minute, or as much as a moderate-sized river could discharge.
-These fire-boats represent an investment of three-quarters of a million dollars, and the harbor fire department costs the city almost a fourth of a million annually.
+The newest of these boats is equal in throwing capacity to about seven modern steam fire engines; combined, the entire fleet can throw seventy-five thousand gallons a minute or as much as a moderate-sized river could discharge.
+These fireboats represent an investment of three-quarters of a million dollars, and the harbor fire department costs the city almost a fourth of a million annually.

 Fort Pond Bay, The Port of the Future, at the Extreme End of Long Island